 The Signs of Indigestion May Include...

-- Abdominal pain—one of the most overlooked signs of indigestion
+- Abdominal pain - one of the most overlooked signs of (not causes of) indigestion

-- Bloating (full feeling and/or heaviness in abdomen)
+- Bloating (full feeling and/or heaviness in the abdomen)

-- reflux of stomach contents into throat or mouth
+- Acid reflux of contents into throat or mouth

 - Nausea and vomiting

 - Burning in the stomach or upper abdomen